docs.rockarch.org

 5. Exact Audio Copy will begin ripping tracks and create a log file.

-6. Update the item’s transfer status in the Digital Media Log (See Recording Transfers in Digital Media Log for further instruction).
+6. Update the item’s transfer status in the Digital Media Log.

 The following describes how to create disk images using FTK Imager on the FRED.
-Provide link to a picture of the FRED.
-FTK Imager is a digital forensics software used to create disk images of digital media separated either at accessioning, processing, or during the Legacy Digital Media Survey.
-FTK Imager is a different program than the Forensic Toolkit which is usually referred to as FTK.
+FTK Imager is a different program from the Forensic Toolkit which is usually referred to as FTK.

 Imaging Instructions